My kid got hurt on a playground. Who can I hold liable?

 If your child is injured in a playground accident at any private or public school in Minnesota, you should contact us immediately.
 We offer free initial consultations so that you can get legal advice without feeling pressured to make a decision.

 Call us at 651-291-SAND (651-291-7263) or send us an email to schedule your consultation.
-We have offices in both Saint Paul and White Bear Lake, but we can accommodate your needs when you cannot travel to us.
+We have offices in Minneapolis, Saint Paul, Woodbury, and White Bear Lake but we can accommodate your needs when you cannot travel to us.